ripel2/NWP_myteams_2023/PROTOCOL.md

 ### 3.1.
 Response format

 A response is a string of characters that ends with a newline character (`\n`).
 The response always starts with a three-digit number.
+Arguments after the reply code can be surrounded by double quotes (`"`) if necessary.

 ### 3.2.
 Response codes